Are you a new on-campus student at Valpo? The answers to the common questions below will help you get started on the right foot.

 Step 1: Get Your Valpo OneCard

-Valpo identification cards, also called the OneCard, are required for all Valparaiso University students.
-Get your card at FOCUS or at the OneCard Office in the Harre Union, room 244; bring a government-issued photo ID.
+Valpo identification cards, also called your OneCard, are required for all students at Valparaiso University.
+Your OneCard may be obtained at the OneCard Office in the Harre Union, room 244.
+Bring a government-issued photo ID when you go to get your new OneCard.
 Your OneCard allows you to purchase meals, get into buildings, check out materials from the library, use the recreation center’s facilities, gain admittance to campus events, and much more.

 More information on the AMS> valpo.edu/it/services/ams/